Morgan and Lake to lead Wales at World Cup

 Gatland indicated he would consider the co-captains option and the young appointments evoke memories of Sam Warburton being appointed as a 22-year-old for the 2011 World Cup in New Zealand, when Gatland masterminded a run to the semi-finals.

 Wales have lost the experience of former captains Alun Wyn Jones, Justin Tipuric and Ken Owens to international retirement and injuries.
+Morgan and Lloyd have played 20 internationals between them.

 Morgan captained Wales in two of the three warm-up games, the opening win against England in Cardiff and final loss to South Africa, while hooker Lake led the side in the defeat to England at Twickenham.